Geoffrey-42/k6IDTcU4RVPbghSI/README.md

 The goal of this project is to conduct sentiment analysis based on customer reviews.

 ## Dataset
-An excel sheet contains the results of a poll in which each column is the answer to a specify question, such as:
+An excel sheet contains the results of a poll in which each column is the answer to a specify question:

+Y: Binary target variable; 0 meaning an unsatisfied and 1 meaning a satisfied customer
-Was my order delivered delivered on time ? (score 1-5)
+X1: Was my order was delivered on time ? (score 1-5)

-Contents of my order was as I expected (score 1-5)
+X2: Contents of my order was as I expected (score 1-5)
+X3: I ordered everything I wanted to order (score 1-5)

-I paid a good price for my order (score 1-5)
+X4: I paid a good price for my order (score 1-5)

-etc
+X5: I am satisfied with my courier (score 1-5)
+X6: The app makes ordering easy for me (score 1-5)

 ## Methodology
 This sentiment analysis problem was treated as a logistic regression problem in which the input is the client's feedback and the output is a binary variable determining whether the client was satisfied.